sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-wavelet-denoise-plugin</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Gimp wavelet denoise plugin
+Short desc    : Gimp wavelet denoise plugin
 URL          : http://registry.gimp.org/node/4235
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The wavelet denoise plugin is a tool to reduce noise in each channel of an
+Descript     : The wavelet denoise plugin is a tool to reduce noise in each channel of an
              : image separately.
 The default colour space to do denoising is YCbCr which
              : has the advantage that chroma noise can be reduced without affecting image
              : details.
 Denoising in CIELAB (L*a*b*) or RGB is available as an option.